guynir42/AstroRetriever/README.md

   All astronomical data classes have `times` (a vector of datetime objects) and `mjds` (a vector of modified julian dates) as attributes.
 They all have a filename and if required, will also keep an in-file key for files containing multiple entries (e.g., HDF5 files).
-- `RawData` is used for all sorts of unprocessed data, including images, lightcurves, etc. Inherits from `DatasetMixin`.
+- `RawPhotometry` is used to store unprocessed photometric data.
+Inherits from `DatasetMixin`.
   This class is mostly used to store filenames to allow data to be easily saved/loaded for future analysis.
-  There are zero or more `RawData` objects associated with each `Source`, usually one per survey.
+  There are zero or more `RawPhotometry` objects associated with each `Source`, upt to one per observatory.
   Raw data is saved once per observatory, and can be reused in different projects (if they share sources).
 - `Lightcurve`: a set of time vs. flux measurements for a single object.
 Inherits from `DatasetMixin`.
   There are zero or more `Lightcurve` objects for each `Source`.
   Each `Lightcurve` is for a single filter in a single survey, usually for a single observing season/run.
   An `Analysis` applied to a `Source` can, for example, use the lightcurves as the input data.
-  There are one or more `Lightcurve` objects associated with each photometry `RawData` object.
+  There are one or more `Lightcurve` objects associated with each `RawPhotometry` object.
 - `DetectionMixin`: A base class for all sorts of detection objects.
 The simplest example is given below, which is the `DetectionInTime` object that stores information about a time-local event like a transient.
   Other subclasses that can be useful are `DetectionInPeriod` or `DetectionInSpectrum`.